ClickHouse TypeScript

 A ClickHouse TypeScript workflow built for reusable analytics

-Instead of hand-writing TypeScript interfaces and duplicating raw SQL strings, you generate schema types from ClickHouse and define analytics queries once.
-Those definitions can run locally in-process or be served over HTTP with the same types.
+Instead of hand-writing TypeScript interfaces and copying SQL into route handlers, jobs, and dashboards, you generate schema types from ClickHouse and define the query once.
+That definition can run locally or be served over HTTP without drifting from the source query.

 - Generate TypeScript schema types from your live ClickHouse database